 - If you’re in therapy, counselling, or a support group try to make a plan with them about what you’ll do between sessions and make a commitment to come to the next session.

 - If you’re in the process of exploring your abuse in therapy, counselling, or a group, decide whether you need to take a break and concentrate on just staying safe.
 Some people might feel they can push through the pain – others might need to take a break.

 There are many aspects to keeping yourself safe.
 One is taking care of your body and not hurting yourself.
 Men who’ve suffered sexual abuse as boys sometimes hurt themselves by:

 - Getting involved in fights

-- Abusing alcohol or drugs (if this applies to you see, ‘Finding your way through addiction.’)
+- Abusing alcohol or drugs (if this applies to you see, ‘Finding a way through addiction.’)

 - Getting themselves in dangerous situations (e.g. where they’re likely to be assaulted)